scott-griffiths/bitstring/trunk/README.txt

 bitstring is open source software, and has been released under the MIT licence.

-This version supports Python 2.6 and 3.x.
+This version supports Python 2.6 and later (including Python 3).
 For Python 2.4 and 2.5 you should instead download version 1.0.

 Installation
 ------------